Evans returns to Man Utd on short-term contract

 Last updated on .From the section Man Utd

-Northern Ireland defender Jonny Evans has re-signed for Manchester United in a short-term deal.
+Northern Ireland defender Jonny Evans has re-signed for Manchester United on a short-term deal.

 The 35-year-old, who left Leicester City at the end of last season, has been signed after impressing boss Eric ten Hag in training.